Andrew Staples (Director)

-In addition to her highly-praised work in theatre, television and film, Deborah Warner has directed Britten’s The Turn of the Screw for the Royal Opera (at the Barbican – winner of the Evening Standard and South Bank Awards).
-She has directed Fidelio for La Scala, Milan; Wozzeck and La Voix Humaine for Opera North and both Don Giovanni and Fidelio for Glyndebourne.
-For English National Opera she has directed Britten’s Death in Venice (also for La Monnaie and La Scala, Milan), Bach’s St. John Passion, Janacek’s Diary of one who Vanished, Handel’s Messiah (also for Opera National de Lyon) and Eugene Ongein.
-For the Vienna Festival she has directed Dido and Aeneas has been seen at the Vienna Festival, the Opera Comique in Paris and at the Dutch National Opera and she has directed La traviata at both the Vienna Festival and for the Théâtre des Champs Elysées.
+She has directed The Turn of the Screw for the Royal Opera at the Barbican, which won her anEvening Standard and South Bank Award.
+She has directed Fidelio for La Scala, Milan; Wozzeck and La Voix Humaine for Opera North and both Don Giovanni and Fidelio for the Glyndebourne Festival.
+For English National Opera she has directed Death in Venice (also for La Monnaie and La Scala, Milan), Bach’s St. John Passion, Janacek’s Diary of one who Vanished, Handel’s Messiah (also for Opéra national de Lyon), Eugene Onegin and the world premiere of Tansey Davies’ Between Worlds.
+Her production of Dido and Aeneas has been seen at the Vienna Festival, the Opera Comique in Paris and at the Dutch National Opera and she has directed La traviata at both the Vienna Festival and for the Théâtre des Champs Elysées.